leolanese/Open-Source-JS-Resources/README.md

 ---
 ## Angular 2:

++[AJS2+ Official Style Guide](https://angular.io/docs/ts/latest/guide/style-guide.html) The offical style guide for the framework.
+Contains a ton of syntax and formatting recommendations, as well as general best practices.
+It’s very detailed and long, but knowing Angular’s enterprise nature, you’ll probably need to go through it at some point.

 + [Angular 2 Tutorial for Beginners: Learn Angular 2 from Scratch](https://www.youtube.com/watch?v=_-CD_5YhJTA)
 This video is picked from my complete Angular 2.0 course on Udemy.
 You can get the full course with a discount here: